 Rarely do I recommend designing a custom microprocessor board, at least initially.
 That should usually be done later once you reach significant production volumes.

 However, there are better microprocessor boards available to use in production.
-The RPi is simply not designed for large scale production so you may run into availability issues or unexpected changes to the RPi itself.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+The RPi is simply not designed for large scale production so you may run into availability issues or unexpected changes to the RPi itself.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.